SathyaJothiL/Life-skills_Assessment/Energy-Management.md

 ##### Question 3:

 * When I  feel excited
-* When I was like the task or activity
+* When I like the task or activity
 * I lose track of time when doing the activity